FIFA World Cup 2026 Third Place Teams: Standings and How the Best 8 Qualify

 Team conduct score and card deductions

-The conduct score is the fair play tiebreaker.
-It counts yellow and red cards.
-Fewer deductions means a higher score and a higher rank.
+The conduct score is the fair-play tiebreaker.
+It counts yellow and red cards for players and officials, so fewer deductions means a higher score and a higher rank.

 OffenseDeduction